ucnl/ucnl.github.io/documentation/EN/uWAVE/uWAVE_Protocol_Specification_en.md

 ### 2.7.
 IC_H2D_AMB_DTA_CFG
 Ambient parameters and supply voltage configuration.
 This mesage configures the modem's output of the readings of the built-in pressure/temperature sensor and supply voltage.
-After configuration, the modem can transmit these readings using the IC_D2H_AMB_DTA message (Section 2.8)
+After configuration, the modem can transmit these readings using the [IC_D2H_AMB_DTA message](#28-ic_h2d_amb_dta).

 Sentence format: **`$PUWV6,x,x,x,x,x,x*hh <CR><LF>`**